 Miracles do happen and any dog can do it...

-When I tried to dry her feet, she Hannah Walton started agility with her mam's Flat Coated Retriever Ivy.
-At their first show, Ivy refused to jump, just sniffed the ground and wagged her tail.
-Then she then jumped the ring rope, ran to the toy shop and stole a turkey neck.
-She came back to Hannah, looking very pleased with herself.
-When Hannah got Wendy, she thought she knew about the breed, but she went from a slow and steady dog to a 'devil dog.'
+At my first show with my mam's black Flat Coat Ivy, she refused to jump.
+She just sniffed the ground and wagged her tail.
+Then she leaped over the ring rope, ran to the toy shop and stole a turkey neck.
+She came back to me, looking very pleased with herself.

 Training the 'devil child'